phpbb/documentation/development/extensions/skeleton_extension.rst

 User control panel (UCP)
 ------------------------

-Add a functional UCP module tab for an extension to the UCP.
+Add a functional UCP module for an extension to the UCP.

 The Skeleton Extension will generate all the files needed for a functioning UCP module including its migration, language, style and PHP